InRobots/InRobotslab/_pages/workshop.md

 - Notification of acceptance:
 - Workshop date: 2pm to 6pm, Oct, 20th, 2025

-The best submissions will be invited to submit a full-length paper in the [Journal on Field Robotics](https://onlinelibrary.wiley.com/journal/15564967).
+## All the paper should be submited by the [workshop service](https://cvirlab.quickconnect.cn/sharing/Aa9iOFomM) The best submissions will be invited to submit a full-length paper in the [Journal on Field Robotics](https://onlinelibrary.wiley.com/journal/15564967).

 ## Call for papers
 The workshop topics include, but are not limited to: